davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 I helped with the ER digaram with end points, the coding guideline the risk assessment and with the project schedule.

 ### Ahmed Helow
+I helped with designing the ER diagram for our database model.
+As well as deciding on what framework we are going to use ti implement our backend server and API.

 ### Chairnet Muche